Global existence for null-form wave equations with data in a Sobolev space of lower regularity and weight: Introduction

 are small enough.
 (The definition of $\Omega^b L^cS^d$ is given below.
 We remark that for $j=2,\dots, 9$, we can calculate $\partial_t^j u_i(0,x)$ with the help of the equation (\ref{eq1}), thus these two quantities are determined by the given small data.
 We also remark that, by virtue of the Sobolev type inequality (\ref{sob25}), the smallness of (\ref{small2}) actually ensures that of (\ref{small1}).)
 On the other hand, in \cite{Christodoulou}, Christodoulou assumed smallness of data with respect to the weighted $H^4\times H^3$ norm

 and proved global existence result under the null condition by the conformal mapping method.
+(Here, and in the following as well, we employ the standard notation $\langle x\rangle:=\sqrt{1+|x|^2}$.)
 In comparison with this Christodoulou's size condition, a question naturally arises\,: does the method of using the generators yield the proof of global existence of solutions to (\ref{eq1})--(\ref{data1}) under the null condition when some weighted $H^4\times H^3$ norm of data is small enough?
 Exploiting a new way of handling the null-form quadratic nonlinear terms with use of the weighted $L^2$ estimate for some special derivatives, Alinhac proved his truly remarkable energy inequality and gave an affirmative answer to this long-standing problem, in the special case where all the cubic terms $C_i(u,\partial u,\partial^2 u)$ are absent.
 See pages 92--94 in \cite{Al2010}.
 In this connection, we cite Theorem 1.4 of \cite{HZ2019} here.
 (We remark that the theorem of Alinhac on page 94 in \cite{Al2010} was slightly improved in \cite{HY2017}.
 See Theorem 1.5 there.
 This result in \cite{HY2017} was then slightly improved in \cite{HZ2019}.) \begin{theorem} Suppose that $(\ref{eq1})$ satisfies the null condition and that in $(\ref{nlt2})$,

 for every $i$, $\alpha$, and $\beta$.
 Then there exists $\varepsilon>0$ such that if $f_i\in L^6({\mathbb R}^3)$ $(i=1,\dots,N)$ and

 then the unique local $($in time$)$ solution to $(\ref{eq1})$ can be continued globally in time. \end{theorem} We remark that Theorem 1.4 in \cite{HZ2019} is concerned with the scalar equation, i.e., (\ref{eq1}) with $N=1$, but obviously the method there is general enough to prove Theorem \ref{theoremhz} above.
 The proof of this theorem is carried out by the combination of the ghost weight energy method of Alinhac \cite{Al2010} with the Klainerman-Sideris method \cite{KS}.
 We must enhance the discussions in \cite{Al2010}, \cite{HY2017}, and \cite{HZ2019} concerning the special case (\ref{nlt3}), because the system (\ref{eq1}) contains $u$ itself in the nonlinear terms.
 It is a natural attempt to inject into the argument in \cite{Al2010}, \cite{HY2017}, and \cite{HZ2019} such key elements of the proof due to Klainerman \cite{KlainermanNull86} and H\"ormander \cite{Hor} as the conformal energy and the $L^1$--$L^\infty$ weighted estimate for inhomogeneous wave equations (\ref{hor1}).
 Combining these elements with the ghost weight energy method in \cite{Al2010} and \cite{HY2017}, we can indeed obtain the following\,: \begin{proposition} Suppose that the system $(\ref{eq1})$ satisfies the null condition.
 There exist positive constants $C$ and $\varepsilon$ such that if